tc39/notes/es9/2018-05/may-24.md

 DD: I'm not sure but I think Edge too.

 BFS: A boolean seems odd.
 I'll remind everyone of `Symbol.toPrimitive` though.
 Instead of as a Symbol maybe we could look to a different design.
-Could we change the Symbol to be a function or look at dynamic imports that… .
+Could we change the Symbol to be a function or look at dynamic imports that... .
 I think this might help the situation.

 BN: I've changed my mind.
 Initially I was okay with static rejection of `then` exports, since I agree with Mark that static failures are not so bad, but then I thought of a legitimate use case.
-If you have a module with one default export and consider it unergonomic for your users to have to do `import(“your-module”).then(ns => ns.default).then(x => …)`, then you could export a `then` function that returns the default export.
+If you have a module with one default export and consider it unergonomic for your users to have to do `import("your-module").then(ns => ns.default).then(x => ...)`, then you could export a `then` function that returns the default export.
 Importantly, this is not the same as the namespace object, so it won't cause an infinite resolution loop like the namespace object would.
-Then your users could do either `import x from “your-module”` or `import(“your-module”).then(x => …)` or `const x = await import(“your-module”)` without worrying about accessing the `default` property explicitly.
+Then your users could do either `import x from "your-module"` or `import("your-module").then(x => ...)` or `const x = await import("your-module")` without worrying about accessing the `default` property explicitly.
 This is a slight but real ergonomic win, for module authors who know what they're doing.
 So I have changed my mind and prefer the status quo.

 JHD: Sticking with status quo means that's just a babel transform (and one that I would be tempted to use!).
 It seems we won't get Stage 2 - Stage 1 means examining the problem.
 So is this something TC39 wants to hear from me again on or do you want to reject for stage 1?